getify/You-Dont-Know-JS/get-started/ch3.md

 ### Object Linkage

-One way to create an object prototype linkage is to create the object using the `Object.create(..)` utility:
+To define an object prototype linkage, you can create the object using the `Object.create(..)` utility:

 ```js
 var homework = {